minio/docs/source/reference/s3-api-compatibility.rst

    :local:
    :depth: 2

-This page documents all S3 APIs supported by MinIO Object Storage.
+This page documents S3 APIs supported by MinIO Object Storage.
 For reference documentation on any given API, see the corresponding documentation for Amazon S3.

 .. important::